marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 Though, in general, not all files contain headers, and even fewer contain footers, but when they do, the pipeline must account for them.
 If it doesn't, at best the pipeline will crash because something unexpected happened.
 However, at worst the pipeline won't notice and will continue chugging along, happily returning incorrect results.
 That's why it's essential to at a minimum spot check a few input files at the beginning and end.
 This is where it's also helpful to have some domain knowledge.
 For example, being remotely acquainted with Shakespeare (and literature in general) made it obvious the text at the end was part of a license.
 It's usually not practical to check every input manually though, so a better overall strategy is to program defensively Incorporate checks to verify any assumptions made about the data during its processing and throw errors liberally!
 If the data has the expected structure, the code should still run without any issues, but if not, the user should know!

 ### Cleaning the data: Scope
-- Now we're ready to start writing some code
-- Our first task is a script that removes the header and footer from an input file and saves the result back to disk
-- The pipeline will then feed these cleaned files into a subsequent script that counts the words
-- Strictly speaking, we could combine these two steps into a single script since it's simple to only count the words after the header and before the footer when processing a file line by line
-- However, we won't do that here for two reasons
-  - The first is pedagogical
-    - Since the primary purpose of this post is to illustrate how to implement a pipeline in Nextflow and Snakemake, we'll keep the individual steps simple to focus our attention more on workflow managers express the relationship between steps and less on their actual computations
+Now we're ready to start writing some code.
+Our first task is a script that removes the header and footer from an input file and saves the result back to disk.
+The pipeline will then feed these cleaned files into a subsequent script that counts the words.
+Strictly speaking, we could combine these two steps into a single script since it's simple to only count the words after the header and before the footer when processing a file line by line.
+However, we won't do that here for two reasons.
+The first is pedagogical.
+Since the primary purpose of this post is to illustrate how to implement a pipeline in Nextflow and Snakemake, we'll keep the individual steps simple to focus our attention more on workflow managers express the relationship between steps and less on their actual computations.

-  - The second is philosophical
-    - In computing, particularly in the Unix ecosystem, there's an idea that programs should do one thing and do it well since this encourages developers to write clear and reusable code
-    - For example, though our data has a uniform structure with the same header and footer in each file, we may in the future want to adapt the pipeline to handle different formats
-    - By separating the two steps, we ensure we would only have to change the pre-processing code to support a new format, which makes the pipeline both easier to modify and maintain
-- As final note, if we were really following every tenet of the Unix philosophy, we would write our scripts to handle data streams rather than files where possible
-  - While this design would be more efficient from a storage and memory perspective, we'll save the intermediates to disk for simplicity and ease of validating the results
+The second is philosophical.
+In computing, particularly in the Unix ecosystem, there's an idea that programs should do one thing and do it well since this encourages developers to write clear and reusable code.
+For example, though our data has a uniform structure with the same header and footer in each file, we may in the future want to adapt the pipeline to handle different formats.
+By separating the two steps, we ensure we would only have to change the pre-processing code to support a new format, which makes the pipeline both easier to modify and maintain.
+As final note, if we were really following every tenet of the Unix philosophy, we would write our scripts to handle data streams rather than files where possible.
+While this design would be more efficient from a storage and memory perspective, we'll save the intermediates to disk for simplicity and ease of validating the results.

 ### Aside: Boilerplate for command line scripts
-- As our workflow managers will effectively run these scripts from a command line, they'll need code to handle accepting arguments for the input and output paths as well as creating any directories for the output if necessary
+As our workflow managers will effectively run these scripts from a command line, they'll need code to handle accepting arguments for the input and output paths as well as creating any directories for the output if necessary.[^5] Since this is boilerplate that won't change much, if at all, between the scripts in this pipeline, I'll introduce it once here, so afterwards we can focus on the business logic of each script.
+In our actual scripts, we'll of course replace the placeholder comments with any necessary code, and the argument definitions may differ, but they'll all follow this same overall format:

-- Footnote: Snakemake (and Nextflow?) automatically create directories for their outputs, but to make our code as portable as possible, we won't depend on that behavior
-- Footnote: Scripts run with Snakemake can sidestep any argument parsing in Python scripts by accessing arguments through the `snakemake` object and running the command with a [script guard](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#python).
-I avoid this approach, though, because it makes the underlying scripts less portable
+[^5]: Scripts run with Snakemake can sidestep any argument parsing in Python scripts by accessing arguments through the `snakemake` object and running the command with a [script guard](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#python).
+I avoid this approach, though, because it makes the underlying scripts less portable.
+Additionally, Snakemake automatically creates directories for its outputs, but we won't depend on that behavior for the same reason.
-- Since this is boilerplate that won't change much, if at all, between the scripts in this pipeline, I'll introduce it once here, so afterwards we can focus on the business logic of each script
-- All our scripts will have a structure something like the following

 ```python
 import os